What Is SSL and How Does It Protect My Website?

 When a client and a server use SSL encryption, only they can decipher the information that is transmitted.

 In addition to encryption, SSL enables another important security measure – authentication.
 Thanks to authentication, the client can be sure that it is communicating with the genuine server and not an impostor that is trying to trick the client into disclosing sensitive information.
-This type of fake sites are often referred to as phishing websites.
+These types of fake sites are often referred to as phishing websites.

 To protect you from such attacks, the client you are using will check the domain name declared on the SSL certificate and compare it with the actual domain name it is visiting.
 If there is any discrepancy, the client-server connection will likely be terminated or at the very least you will be notified that there is something wrong.